 Shinnecock Hills - 7th - 189 yards

 A little history lesson goes along with this one.
 After C.B.
 MacDonald designed the neighboring National Golf Links, he and Seth Raynor were enlisted to redesign Shinny.
 The course was then redesigned again by William Flynn, who removed many of MacDonald and Raynor’s changes except for the par 3 7th.
 Flynn did alter the green raising it, which made it more severe than it's original self.
 This hole (that golf fans will get to see in the 2018 U.S. Open) is nasty.
-The green has heavy slope from front to back, which forces players to play short of the green and right into Macdonald and Raynor’s design strategy.
+The green has heavy slope from front to back and requires perfection in order to succeed.

 Fishers Island Club - 12th - 389 yards - par 4